 We stand by those comments!

 That’s our show, everybody – congratulations to all of the winners!
 We’re leaving the Honorable Mentions up to you.
-Who did we leave out of our Best Company Blogs of 2014?
+Who did we leave out of our Best Company Blogs?
 Please let us know in the comments!
 We’ll add each one you nominate to our list.

 Are you looking to make the list next year?
 Working with us will help you get there, but our contractual agreement and conflict of interest will unfortunately disqualify you from eligibility.
 Maybe a bigger audience and higher sales will serve as consolation?